Blandaxt/Code_Wars/README.md

 ## Learned

 I learned the text and the toUppercase method.
 By combining these two methods with the slice method, i can target each individual text and check for each of their combination.

+## Ones and Zeros

+Given an array of one's and zero's convert the equivalent binary value to an integer.

+Eg: [0, 0, 0, 1] is treated as 0001 which is the binary representation of 1.

+Examples:

+Testing: [0, 0, 0, 1] ==> 1
+Testing: [0, 0, 1, 0] ==> 2
+Testing: [0, 1, 0, 1] ==> 5
+Testing: [1, 0, 0, 1] ==> 9
+Testing: [0, 0, 1, 0] ==> 2
+Testing: [0, 1, 1, 0] ==> 6
+Testing: [1, 1, 1, 1] ==> 15
+Testing: [1, 0, 1, 1] ==> 11
+However, the arrays can have varying lengths, not just limited to 4.

+## Learned

+I learned from this codewar that binary patterns of 0 and 1's can form a number and it holds a value of an integer.
+I also used the method i used before, .join.

+##  Return Negative

+In this simple assignment you are given a number and have to make it negative.
+But maybe the number is already negative?

+Example:

+makeNegative(1); // return -1
+makeNegative(-5); // return -5
+makeNegative(0); // return 0
+makeNegative(0.12); // return -0.12
+Notes:

+The number can be negative already, in which case no change is required.
+Zero (0) is not checked for any specific sign.
+Negative zeros make no mathematical sense.

+## Learned

+This assignment was incredibly easy, but i still learned how to use my if conditionals more efficiently and to always log my results.